-- The more displayed, the greater the quantity of reflected light. - If "\" is displayed, only enough light for the measurement is returned. - When "\" is not displayed, accurately resight the target. - Press [BEEP] to make a buzzer sound when measurement is possible.
+- The more displayed, the greater the quantity of reflected light. - If "" is displayed, only enough light for the measurement is returned. - When "" is not displayed, accurately resight the target. - Press [BEEP] to make a buzzer sound when measurement is possible.
 Press [OFF] to shut off the buzzer. - Press [MEAS] to start distance measurement. - 4.
 Press {ESC} to finish signal checking and return to OBS mode.

-- When when when be a set of the set of the - If no key operations are performed for two minutes, the display automatically returns to the OBS mode screen.
+- When is displayed persistently, contact your local dealer. - If no key operations are performed for two minutes, the display automatically returns to the OBS mode screen.